 One of the important attributes of a stainless steel canteen is that you can boil water in it during an emergency situation if you need to – for water purification.

 A stainless steel container could be hung over a fire (or set in the coals) to boil water to purify it for safe drinking.

 Aluminum will work too but I prefer stainless.
 Stainless Steel will not rust and will resist denting and breakage.

 By the way, this is how long you only need to boil water for safe drinking.

-The double walled construction of such a canteen presents a barrier between the outside wall and the inside wall of the canteen.
-The same principle that keeps your water cool (insulated) will also prevent it (greatly reduce it) from heating to a boil over a fire.
+The double walled construction of such a canteen presents a barrier between the outside wall and the inside wall of the canteen (typically vacuum sealed).